 Effective Snoring Solutions

-Snoring Bothers the People Around You
+How Snoring Affects the People Around You

-Snore Guards: An Easy Solution for Snoring
+An Easy Solution for Snoring

 A snore guard is an oral appliance that’s made to fit comfortably in your mouth.
-There are many types of snore guards, but they’re all designed to allow the people around you to sleep peacefully.
+There are many types of snore guards, but they’re all designed to allow you and the people around you to sleep peacefully.

-Snore guards work in two different ways — by holding the tongue in place so it won’t collapse back into the airway and/or by shifting the jaw slightly forward to keep the airway open.
+Snore guards work in different ways — by holding the tongue in place so it won’t collapse back into the airway and/or by shifting the jaw slightly forward to keep the airway open.
 We feature several different models, so Dr. Clinton will recommend the snore guard that’s right for your situation.

 Frequently Asked Questions

 When you sleep, the tissues in your throat relax.
 When air flows past these relaxed tissues, it causes an auditory vibration — also known as snoring.
 Dr. Clinton offers custom oral appliances so you and your sleeping partner can get the rest you deserve.

 To learn more about the benefits of an oral appliance to treat sleep apnea and snoring, schedule a consultation with Dr. Clinton by calling our Waxahachie office at (972) 737-5337.
 We’ll help you get to the root of your problem so you can get the restorative sleep you need.

 Are there any natural ways to treat snoring?